nsc-norway/pipeline/SETUP.md

 #### Container
  - `Automation lane groups` -- Single line text.
 List of lanes which can be run together, used by auto.py.
+ - `Recently completed` -- Single line text.
+Date at which the processing of this run was completed.
+Helper field for overview page.
+   [ ] Shown in tables
+   [ ] User can enter values via GUI
+   TODO <<< Figure this one out

 #### Project
  - `Delivery method` -- Single line text.
 For the prepare-delivery.py script.
 Should be one of User HDD, New HDD, Norstore, Transfer to diagnostics.